FabrizioMusacchio/MotilA/README.md

 }
 ```

+**Note**: We are currently in the process of retrieving a DOI for this project.
+As soon as the DOI becomes available, we will update the citation reference accordingly.  *(Status: March 21, 2025)*

 ## Acknowledgments
 We gratefully acknowledge the **Light Microscopy Facility (LMF)** and the **Animal Research Facility (ARF)** at the **German Center for Neurodegenerative Diseases (DZNE)** for their essential support in acquiring the in vivo imaging data upon which this pipeline is built.